TomatoDroid/scaffold-eth-vue/README.md

 ## Thanks

-This project is copy from [scaffold-eth-2](https://github.com/scaffold-eth/scaffold-eth-2)
+This project was inspired by [scaffold-eth-2](https://github.com/scaffold-eth/scaffold-eth-2)